Geekdude/Geekdude.github.io/_drafts/dotfiles.md

 ## Inkscape

 I setup Inkscape with the extensions I use.
+I created my own addition to circuit symbols to make a black box symbol.

 ## Bonus: Zork